NiklasRosenstein/nr-python/README.md

 [![CircleCI](https://circleci.com/gh/NiklasRosenstein/python-nr.types.svg?style=svg)](https://circleci.com/gh/NiklasRosenstein/python-nr.types)

-`nr.types` is a Python utility library, aiming to cover a wide range of use cases with Python programming utilities.
-Anything that makes implementing something in Python easier goes in here.
-It is aimed to be compatible with Python 2.7 and 3.4+.
+`nr.types` is a Python library aiming to provide a broad set of common tools for developing Python applications.

 This library is published to [PyPI] and [Conda-forge].
+It is compatible with CPython 2.7 and 3.4+.

   [PyPI]: https://pypi.org/project/nr.types/
   [Conda-forge]: https://github.com/conda-forge/nr.types-feedstock